rchampourlier/kaizenizer-source-jira/README.md

 ## Objective

 The goal of this project is to enable teams using Jira to perform analyses on Jira projects through a SQL database, enabling the use of user-friendly tools like Metabase, more powerful ones like Superset or even advanced data analysis toolsets (Python, R...).

+You can this project in conjunction with the [Kaizenizer](https://github.com/rchampourlier/kaizenizer) project for advanced metrics and visualization like lead and cycle time, cumulative flow diagrams, etc.

 ## Use cases